ARD92/s2-simulator-mcp-server/README.md

 ## Overview

-This project implements an MCP (Multi-Cloud Platform) server designed to interact with and control the `generate_all_stats.py` script from the S2 Observability Simulator.
+This project implements an MCP (Multi-Cloud Platform) server designed to interact with and control the S2 Observability Simulator.
 It allows users to generate network observability metrics in either a steady-state (baseline) mode or an anomaly-injection mode, simulating various network issues.
+Ensure you have all necessary files before you run this.

 ## Features